dagster-io/dagster/docs/docs-beta/docs/guides/deployment/docker.md

 </details>

-## Define a Docker image for the Dagster web server and daemon
+## Define a Docker image for the Dagster webserver and daemon

-The Dagster web server and daemon are the two _host processes_ in a Dagster deployment.
+The Dagster webserver and daemon are the two _host processes_ in a Dagster deployment.
 They typically each run in their own container, using the same Docker image.
 This image contains Dagster packages and configuration, but no user code.

 To build this Docker image, use a Dockerfile like the following, with a name like `Dockerfile_dagster`: